 The word "Biscotti" literally means "baked twice" and that's why it's more commonly associated with these Cantucci cookies, as they're actually baked twice.

 These cookies are very easy to make.
-The main difference between other types of cookies is that you only need one bowl and the dough does not require any chilling or resting.
+The main difference between other types of cookies is that you only need one large bowl and the dough does not require any chilling or resting.

 The most important step is to whisk energetically the eggs with sugar until they become light and foamy.
 You can do this step with an electric hand mixer or a stand mixer for better and faster results.